-Special needs case managers work directly with offenders, unit medical staff, human services specialists, community resource providers and the offender's family to help ensure post-release continuity of care planning.
-Also, in order to expedite delivery of any special entitlements, pre-release benefit applications are submitted for offenders who have a severe or persistent illness.
+Special needs case manager's work directly with offenders, unit medical staff, human services specialists, community resources, and the offender's family to ensure post release continuity of care planning.
+In addition, pre-release benefit applications are submitted for those offenders who have a severe or persistent illness to minimize delay in receiving eligible entitlements.